Adlink-ROS/neuronbot2/README.md

 ## Bring up your NeuronBot2
 ![](readme_resource/nb2_opening_re.gif)

-Now, it's time to launch your NeuronBot2 and do a Robotic-Hello-World thing -- telop it.
+Now, it's time to launch your NeuronBot2 and do a Robotic-Hello-World thing -- teleop it.
 ### Launch NeuronBot2
 Open a new terminal (Ctrl + Alt + t).
    ```